Tour De Helvellyn

 - First Aid Kit – Minimum of one 5x5cm wound dressing and a roll of tape or bandage.

-- Entries are open now and are limited.
-You can also ‘Edit Your Entry‘ if you want to add a bit of indoor floor space for your mat and sleeping bag, or campervan space nearby, at a later date.
-These spaces are limited.
+Entries are open now and are limited.
+If needed, you can ‘Edit Your Entry‘ at a later stage should you wish to add a bit of indoor floor space for your mat and sleeping bag or campervan space nearby.
+Though be warned, these spaces are limited.